 Meeting new people and socializing in new environments can present a host of new names, faces, and places to your memory.
 Journal about those new introductions and keep a reference to serve as a reminder.

-You'll be able to reflect on the activity and also reinforce those new names and places to your memory bank.
+You'll be able to reflect on the activity and also reinforce those new names and places in your memory bank.

 Journaling an Event Timeline